whoschek/bzfs/README.md

 **--skip-on-error** *{fail,tree,dataset}*

-*  During replication, if an error is not retryable, or --retries has been exhausted, or --skip-missing-snapshots raises an error, proceed as follows:
+*  During replication and deletion, if an error is not retryable, or --retries has been exhausted, or --skip-missing-snapshots raises an error, proceed as follows:

     a) 'fail': Abort the program with an error.
 This mode is ideal for testing, clear error reporting, and situations where consistency